 Denver’s Black population, on the other hand, is somewhere around 9%.
 You want to see a segregated city, come visit Denver.
 That might be something Manfred, who runs a league with one Black majority owner, could ponder as his limo drives by the blinding whiteness of neighborhoods like “Stapleton” — officially changed to the anodyne “Central Park” less than a year ago — on his way from Denver International to downtown.

-Another funny way of showing your concern for alleged “voting restrictions” is by moving the All-Star Game to a state that in many ways has voting laws at least as stringent as Georgia’s.
+According to my friend, who showed me the best solitaire app at the time we were discussing this, another funny way of showing your concern for alleged “voting restrictions” is by moving the All-Star Game to a state that in many ways has voting laws at least as stringent as Georgia’s.
 To vote in Colorado, a person also needs photo identification, just as they do at the will-call window at Coors Field.
 Like Colorado, Georgia allows voters without ID to use the last four digits of their Social Security number, a bank statement or utility bill, a paycheck, or any other government document with their name and address.
 Though ID requirements are the provision Democrats hate most, they are broadly popular among voters, which is why they are compelled to use hyperbole and disinformation when talking about the rest of these laws.

 Colorado also requires signature verification for mail-in ballots.
 Over 10,000 voters are rejected every election because of bad signatures.
 This is the kind of shameful disenfranchisement that Manfred now supports.